 Maybe the biggest benefit in addition to being able to test isolated components early on is the good feeling I get after having refactored something or made some other changes and all tests still run through without errors.
-This is true for when I work on my own code, but it’s even more true for those projects that I have inherited from someone else.
-These are the kinds of projects where the guy (or girl, though it’s usually a guy) that originally wrote the code is no longer there, and no one really knows how the code works or let alone has the time to dig into it to get a good understanding.
+This is true for when I work on my own code, but it’s even more true for working on someone else’s code.
+These are the kinds of projects where the guy (or girl, though it’s usually a guy) that originally wrote the code is no longer around, and no one really knows how the code works or let alone has the time to dig into it to get a good understanding.
 Most of the time, the code is also a mess, because let’s face it, we feel that all code that’s not written by ourselves and/or older than a year or so, is garbage.
 It’s just a fact of life that programmers hate old and love new code, because it’s easier to write code than to read code.

 So here’s what I did this one time when I had to rewrite a portion of someone else’s program that originally was extremely monolithic, meaning most of the functionality was contained in only a couple of huge classes that were pretty much impossible to test but extremely easy to break by making modifications in the wrong place: First, I wrote a unit test for what the module I was working one should be doing.
 This is one of the few occasions where I wrote a test before I wrote any other code.
 I then extract the original code from the rest of the program and ran the unit tests on it.
 Most passed, though some didn’t (hence why I had to rewrite the code in the first place).
 After correcting/rewriting the code I ran the tests again to make sure my change worked as expected.
 It did.
 Eventually.